 Have you ever thought about reading a book to your child without actually reading the book to your child?
 There is so much more to reading a book than just reading the words.

-Further engage your baby or young child by asking him questions as you read.
+Further, engage your baby or young child by asking him questions as you read.
 Make the story pertain to her.
 For example, “This boy has a puppy, just like you!
 His puppy is brown and your puppy is black.”
 Encourage your child to participate by asking her questions about the story.
 For example, “Why do you think the duck is sitting on her egg?”
-For older children, ask them about the plot to assess their comprehension of the story.
-For example “Who went ice skating with Tom?
+With older children, ask them about the plot to assess their comprehension of the story.
+For example, “Who went ice skating with Tom?
 What happened when he stepped on the ice?”

 Build emotional intelligence

 Use the story to talk about emotions with your child.
 Ask babies and younger children specific questions about the characters in the book.
 For example, “Is this boy happy or sad?”
 You can expand upon this by asking your child why the character is happy or sad.
 For older children, you can build upon this and relate the story to them by asking questions such as “Can you think of a time when you felt sad like Eyore?”, “Why is Eyore sad?”, “What made you sad?”.